 Business model risks

 A working casino business model can still fail if risk controls are weak.
-These are the failure modes that most often turn a profitable model into a loss-making one:
+Because of that, operators should track the failure modes that most often turn a profitable model into a loss-making one:

 - Fraud losses and collusion that drain GGR